for the patients of North Western India

 The Indian Railways also provide concession for cancer patients going for their treatment.
 They are entitled for 100 % concession while one of their attendants gets 75% concession on the fare.

-Acharya Tulsi Regional Cancer Hospital and Research Centre is one of the oldest and prime centres for treatment of cancer in North West India.
-It is fast becoming the only affordable option for the poor, who are driven into debt while meeting their treatment expenses.
+Acharya Tulsi Regional Cancer Hospital and Research Centre is one of the oldest and prime centres for cancer treatment in North West India.
+It is the only affordable option for many patients, who are driven into debt while meeting their treatment expenses.

 Through Sapna's story and the Cancer Assistance platform, we hope to create awareness and give people all over the world who are suffering from cancer the strength to keep fighting.